 Reconcile invoices for FP10 and FP10HP forms

-To reconcile forms dispensed by a community pharmacist, you'll need access to the Itemised Prescribing Payment (IPP) Report and the Remuneration Report which you can find within the Information Services Portal (ISP).
+To reconcile forms dispensed by a community pharmacist, you'll need access to the Itemised Prescribing Payment (IPP) Report and the Remuneration Report which you can find within ePACT2

 Financial level access is required to complete the invoice reconciliation process.

-If you want to see the individual drugs which have been prescribed, you'll need to access ePACT.
+If you want to see the individual drugs which have been prescribed, you'll need to access ePACT2.